cmoten/machine-learning-course-ALU/docs/03-Non-Linear-Algorithms.md

 #### Regression {-}

 ##### Data {-}
-We will use the solubility data for this exercise
+We will use the solubility data for this exercise.

 ```r